dannytszho/dannytszho/README.md

 # Hi there, I'm Danny 👋

-## I'm a Frontend Developer, and Teacher!!
+## I'm a Computer Engineer, and Teacher!!

-- 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2023 Goals: Learn more about backend and web3
+- 🥅 2023 Goals: Learn more about backend and AWS
 - ⚡ Fun fact: I love to brew beer and play soccer

 ### Languages and Tools: